 Before you hit retirement age is the time to start accelerating your mortgage repayments so that the loan will be paid off sooner rather than later.
 Avoid incurring any new credit card debts by paying with cash for major purchases.
 By reducing existing debts and limiting new ones, you can minimize the amount of your retirement income that will be spent on interest payments.

-It is never too late to get started when it comes to planning your retirement.
-When it is a decade or more away, it can feel like a distant event, but it will creep up on you.
-Planning carefully and setting realistic goals while time is on your side can help you to have the retirement that you have always dreamed of.
+It is never too late to get started when it comes to planning retirement.
+When it is a decade or more away, it can feel like a distant event, but it will creep up on you. planning retirement carefully and setting realistic goals while time is on your side can help you to have the retirement that you have always dreamed of.